ErikKalkoken/evebuddy/README.md

 > MacOS may report this app incorrectly as "damaged", because it is not signed with an Apple certificate.
 You can remove this error by opening a terminal and running the following command.
 For more information please see [Fyne Troubleshooting](https://docs.fyne.io/faq/troubleshoot#distribution):
 >
 > ```sudo xattr -r -d com.apple.quarantine "EVE Buddy.app"```

+### Linux

+We are providing two variants for installing on Linux desktop:

+- AppImage: The AppImage variant allows you to run the app directly from the executable without requiring installation or root access
+- Tar file: The tar file requires installation, but also allows you to integrate the app into your desktop environment

+#### AppImage

+> [!NOTE]
+> The app is shipped in the [AppImage](https://appimage.org/) format, so it can be used without requiring installation and run on many different Linux distributions.

+1. Download the latest AppImage file from the releases page
+1. Make the AppImage file executable
+1. Execute the AppImage file to start the app

+> [!TIP]
+> Should you get the following error: `AppImages require FUSE to run.`, you need to first install FUSE on your system.
+Thi s is a library required by all AppImages to function.
+Please see [this page](https://docs.appimage.org/user-guide/troubleshooting/fuse.html#the-appimage-tells-me-it-needs-fuse-to-run) for details.

+#### Tar file

+1. Download the latest tar file from the releases page
+1. Decompress the tar file, for example with: `tar xf evebuddy-0.33.0-linux-amd64.tar.xz`
+1. Run `make user-install` to install the app for the current user or run `sudo make install` to install the app on the system

+You should now have a shortcut in your desktop environment's launcher for starting the app.

+To uninstall the app again run either: `make user-uninstall` or `sudo make uninstall` depending on how you installed it.

 ### Android